Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Hilbert Space Fragmentation and Krylov Subspaces

 \section{Hilbert Space Fragmentation and Krylov Subspaces}

-We now turn to Hilbert space fragmentation, a related phenomenon of ergodicity breaking, and we discuss its similarities and differences with QMBS.
-Note that given a quantum system with Hilbert space $\mH$ and Hamiltonian $H$, we can decompose the Hilbert space into dynamically disconnected subspaces, sometimes referred to as \textit{Krylov subspaces} as follows
+Hilbert space fragmentation is a related phenomenon of ergodicity breaking.
+In this section, we discuss this phenomenon, as well as its similarities and differences with QMBS.
+Given a quantum system with Hilbert space $\mH$ and Hamiltonian $H$, we can decompose the Hilbert space into dynamically disconnected subspaces, referred to as \textit{Krylov subspaces} (or sometimes as \textit{fragments} or \textit{subsectors}), as follows